Where do files go when downloaded?

 The Internet browser you use when downloading a file can determine where the file is saved.
 Most browsers save a file to a Downloads folder in your User profile folder on your computer.

-Tip: The fastest way to view your recent downloads in Internet Explorer, Firefox and Chrome, is to press Ctrl+J on your keyboard.
-After the shortcut key is pressed, a downloads tab or window (shown below) should appear.
+Tip: The fastest way to view your recent downloads in Chrome, Microsoft Edge, Internet Explorer, Firefox, and Opera, is to press Ctrl+J on your keyboard.
+After the shortcut key combination is pressed, a downloads tab or window (shown below) will appear.

-In some cases, when downloading a file you may be presented with a pop-up dialog box asking if you want to Save the file or Run the file.
-If you select the Save option and can specify where to save the file you can choose the Desktop, Documents folder, or any other location.
+In some cases, when you download a file, you may be presented with a pop-up dialog box asking if you want to Save the file or Run the file.
+If you select the Save option you can specify where to save the file including the Desktop, Documents folder, or any other location.

 Via an Explorer window